 - Speaking of happy hour (or hours, as the case may be), it’s one of the best times to dine in Key West.
-Along with drink specials, there are usually a wide variety of appetizer specials.
+Along with drink specials, there are usually many appetizer specials.

 - While Key West is about as far from New York City (in both aesthetics and geography), as you can get, they share similarities in the ability to grab a slice of pizza at almost any time of the day or night.

 - The restaurant business is a finicky thing.
 Bars, cafes, and restaurants come and go like the wind.
-If you have a favorite eatery, it’s a good idea to check good ol’ Google to make sure your faves are still in business.
+If you have a favorite eatery, it’s a good idea to check good ol’ Google to ensure your faves are still in business.

 - Best Beach Resorts In Florida